Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Introduction

 \begin{theorem} For every $ \epsilon> 0 $, there exists a combinatorial $(6+2\sqrt{10}+\epsilon)$-approximation algorithm for the \problemmacro{Restricted Max-Min Fair Allocation} problem that runs in time $n^{O(1/\epsilon^2 \log(1/\epsilon))}$ where $n$ is the size of the instance.

 \end{theorem} Our algorithm has the advantage of being completely combinatorial.
-It does not solve the exponentially large configuration-LP.
-Instead, we use it only in the analysis.
-As our hidden constants are small, we believe that our algorithm is more attractive than solving the configuration-LP for a moderate $\epsilon$.
+It does not solve the exponentially large Configuration-LP.
+Instead, we use it only in the analysis to compare the value of the allocation returned by our algorithm against the optimum.
+As our hidden constants are small, we believe that our algorithm is more attractive than solving the Configuration-LP for a moderate $\epsilon$.
 Our approach is based on the local search procedure introduced in this context by Asadpour et al.~\cite{asadpour2012santa}, who in turn were inspired by the work of Haxell~\cite{haxell1995condition}.
-Asadpour et al. raised the natural question if local search procedures based on \emph{alternating trees} can be made to run in polynomial time.
-Prior to this work, the best running time guarantee was a quasi-polynomial time alternating tree algorithm by Polacek and the last author~\cite{polacek2012quasi}.
+Asadpour et al. raised the natural question if local search procedures based on alternating trees can be made to run in polynomial time.
+Prior to this work, the best running time guarantee was a quasi-polynomial time alternating tree algorithm by Pol\'{a}\v{c}ek and Svensson~\cite{polacek2012quasi}.
 The main idea in that paper was to show that the local search can be restricted to alternating paths of length $O(\log n)$ (according to a carefully chosen length function), where $n$ is the number of players and resources.
 This restricts the search space of the local search giving the running time of $n^{O(\log n)}$.
 To further reduce the search space seems highly non-trivial and it is not where our improvement comes from.
 Rather, in contrast to the previous local search algorithms, we do not update the partial matching as soon as an alternating path is found.
 Instead, we wait until we are guaranteed a significant number of alternating paths, which then intuitively guarantees large progress.
 We refer to this concept as \emph{lazy updates}.
 At the same time, we ensure that our alternating paths are short by introducing \emph{greedy players} into our alternating tree: a player may claim more resources than she needs in an approximate solution.